More Virtual Power Plants in Texas in ’26 -What That Means for Solar Property Owners

 Over the past few years, Texas solar “buy-back” (solar energy export) rates have weakened.
 In most areas, the credit you receive for exporting excess solar power no longer matches what you pay to consume electricity.
 In plain terms: utilities often buy low and sell high.
 As Regan George, CEO of Solrite Energy, put it:

-For homeowners, the way battery backup is perceived may be shifting from merely backup devices for personal use into one that sees batteries as multi-purpose energy assets :) which layer resilience, bill management, market participation, and grid stabilization into one system.
-Neato.
+For homeowners, the way battery backup is perceived may be shifting — from merely a backup device for personal use into a multi-purpose energy asset that layers resilience, bill management, market participation, and grid stabilization into one system.

 Commercial & Industrial: Where the Real Capacity Lives

 Residential VPPs scale through participation.
 Commercial VPPs scale through power.
-And there are brand new options spinning up around the state for commercial property owners with solar+battery installed.
+And there are new options spinning up around the state for commercial property owners with solar + battery installed.

 As Nick Chaset of Octopus Energy told The Texas Tribune: